andrewcooke/bnum/README.md

 As with most designs, many choices are inter-linked; getting a consistent set of choices is analogous to a local maximum in the "design space".
-So the change in emphasis from values to names, plus a general desire for consistency (both internally, and between Bnum and Enum), probably explains almost all changes (and non-changes).
+So the change in emphasis from values to names, plus a general desire for consistency (both internally, and between Bnum and Enum), explains most changes (and non-changes).

 Credits
 -------